 Bought almost only because it was too cheap to pass over (it had no skin anymore) has proved to be one of the nicest cameras I ever used and earned a permanent spot in my toolbox.

 Light, well made, nice to operate.
 The rangefinder patch is visible enough (not like a proper Leica M, but still eminently usable).
 Mine has a broken meter, a working one would be a nice addition.
 Works perfectly, also in terms of size and weight balance, when paired with a Voigtlander Nokton 35mm f/1.2.

-Bought one with the money from the sale of the broken M9.
+Bought one with the money from the sale of a broken M9.
 An exceptional camera, and an instant favorite of mine.
 Somehow just a tiny bit more difficult to hold, for my hands, than the M8 or M9.